mindsphere/python-code-snippets/TimeSeriesData/README.md

 # Get and store Timeseries Data using MindSphere's Timeseries API

 This function uses your [techUserToken](../Authentication/auth.py) to read TimeSeries data from a specified time interval and stores them in a `pd.dataframe` for further data processing.
-You can find the `timeSeriesData()` function [HERE](timeSeriesData.py).
+You can find the `timeSeriesData()` function in the [timeSeriesData.py](timeSeriesData.py) file.

 Function Inputs:
 - `start_date` (string in the form of '%Y-%m-%dT%H:%M:%S.%fZ')